In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: spanning trees

-From Claims~\ref{claim:tct-sat} and~\ref{claim:sat-tct}, $\phi$ is satisfiable if and only if $\G$ admits a temporal spanning tree.
-Furthermore, by construction, $\mathcal{G}$ is proper and each edge has $2$ time labels, which concludes the proof. \end{proof}
+From Claims~\ref{claim:sat-tct} and~\ref{claim:tct-sat}, $\phi$ is satisfiable if and only if $\G$ admits a \TC spanning tree.
+Furthermore, $\mathcal{G}$ is proper and each edge has at most $2$ time labels.
+As the number of vertices and the number of time edges in~$\G$ is linear in the size of $\phi$, an algorithm for~\TST with running time~$2^{o(n+m)}$ would imply an algorithm for~SAT with running time~$2^{o(\phi)}$.
+The latter would violate the ETH.
+This completes the proof.\lncsqed \end{proof}

+We now argue that we can also transfer the hardness to instances where the underlying graph is bipartite.